openstack-archive/stx-docs/doc/source/developer_guide/index.rst

            BUILD_AVOIDANCE_DIR="/localdisk/loadbuild/jenkins/StarlingX_Reference_Build"
            EOF

-      - Using command line args to specify location of your reference build
+      - Using command-line arguments to specify the location of your reference
+        build:

         ::

            build-pkgs --build-avoidance --build-avoidance-dir /localdisk/loadbuild/jenkins/StarlingX_Reference_Build --build-avoidance-host stx-builder.mycompany.com --build-avoidance-user jenkins

    -  Prior to your build attempt, you need to accept the host key.
-This will prevent rsync failures on a yes/no prompt. (you should only have to do this once)
+      Doing so prevents "rsync" failures on a "yes/no" prompt.
+      You only have to do this once.

       ::